jon-jacky/PyModel/samples/Socket/README.txt

-PyModel socket sample: modeling and testing nondeterminism and concurrency
+PyModel socket sample: modeling and testing with nondeterminism and concurrency

 This sample uses network sockets to demonstrate several PyModel techniques for modeling and testing systems that exhibit nondeterminism, concurrency, and asynchrony.

-To understand the discussion here, you should first read these files in the notes directory: concepts.txt, models.txt, composition.txt, and stepper.txt.
+To understand the discussion here, it might be helpful to read these files in the notes directory: concepts.txt, models.txt, composition.txt, and stepper.txt.

 Motivation: sockets are nondetermistic and concurrent